Ajith12AItrom/MINI_PROJECT-JWT_Recruitment/README.md

 any job row to save it.
 Toggle "★ Saved" in the header to see just your saved jobs.

-## Protecting against fake jobs / fake companies
+## Protecting against fake jobs / fake companies/posts

 Job boards are a common target for scams (fake "recruiters" asking for upfront fees, wire transfers, etc.), so there are two layers of protection